MakeSchool-Tutorials/Make-Chat-Tutorial/P01-Getting-Started/content.md

 })
 ```

-If this code makes no sense, I recommend this [tutorial](https://www.makeschool.com/online-courses/tutorials/giphy-search-app-with-node-js/your-node-environment).

 # Add in the views

 If you tried running the server, you'll notice you haven't yet created index.handlebars.
 Let's do that.